williavs/project1/prompt.md

 4. Access the frontend at http://localhost:3002 and the backend at http://localhost:8000.
 5. For any changes in dependencies, update the respective `package.json` or `requirements.txt` file and run `make rebuild`.
 6. Always use `make stop-dev` to properly stop the development environment.
+7. Implement the AI chat functionality in the AIDemo component and corresponding backend routes.
+8. Create a Bio page with personal information and a Skills component to showcase abilities.
 <</IMPORTANT_NOTES>>

 <<FINAL_STEPS>>